Install a ductless heat pump to provide heating and cooling to a single room or to an entire home:

 - In general, heat pumps are most efficient when indoor fan speed is set to “auto.”
 If fan speed is manually set to one particular speed, capacity and efficiency may be reduced.

-The map in Figure 3 shows the climate zones for states that have adopted energy codes equivalent to the International Energy Conservation Code (IECC) 2009, 12, 15, and 18.
-The map in Figure 4 shows the climate zones for states that have adopted energy codes equivalent to the IECC 2021.
+The map in Figure 3 shows the climate zones used by energy codes equivalent to the International Energy Conservation Code (IECC) 2009, 2012, 2015, and 2018.
+The map in Figure 4 shows the climate zones used by energy codes equivalent to the IECC 2021.
 Climate zone-specific requirements specified in the IECC are shown in the Compliance Tab of this guide.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.